tribet84/foodle/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

+## Build & development

-4. Run `gulp serve` to start the development server.
+Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

-## Build & development

-Run `grunt build` for building and `grunt serve` for preview.

 ## Testing